cosmicjs/rest-api-docs/source/includes/metafields.md

 ## Validation

-You can use optional validation parameters to make sure editors on the Web Dashboard enter the correct values.
+You can use optional validation parameters to make sure editors using the Web Dashboard enter the correct values.

 > Example Metafields with Validations